AP.6 Graduate Policies

 AP.6.10.6 Dissertation Registration (998, 999)

 All registration for doctoral dissertation research (999) must be planned with the dissertation director and approved by the dean or director of the school, college, or institute.
 Dissertation research (999) is open only to doctoral students who have advanced to candidacy.
-Once enrolled in 999, students must maintain continuous registration in 999 each semester until the dissertation is complete and has been successfully submitted to the library, excluding summers.
+Once enrolled in 999, students must maintain continuous registration in 999 each semester until the dissertation is complete and has been successfully submitted to the library, excluding summers and terms in which the student is on a Leave of Absence.
 Students who defend in the summer must be registered for at least 1 credit of 999 in the summer.
 Individual doctoral programs may require continuous registration beginning with 998.
 Graduation candidates who miss the library deadline for dissertation submission, but do submit successfully before the next semester begins, do not have to register for 999 in that next semester, but must apply for graduation in order to have their degree conferred.

 It is the student's responsibility to complete registration for dissertation proposal (998) or research (999) prior to the first day of classes for the semester.
 If this date is missed, students must still enroll in these courses via Add or Late Schedule Adjustment procedures and are subject to Late Registration fees.
 Failing to register on time in a particular semester does not alter the requirement for continuous registration in 999.